Felipe Cohen

 São Paulo, 1976.

-Felipe Cohen’s practice develops from the tension between the traditional and contemporary ways of displaying the artistic object and the study and revisiting of recurrent problems in art history in order to reinterpret and update their meanings in the present.
-This tension occurs through the articulation of noble materials and everyday objects, creating paradoxical forms that are forced to closely interact, as well as new symbolic updates of classic signs and genres in a dialectic process.
+Felipe Cohen’s practice stems from the tension between traditional and contemporary ways of presenting the artistic object, articulating the study of recurring questions in art history with the aim of reinterpreting and renewing their meanings in the present.
+This movement takes shape through the combination of noble materials with banal everyday objects, generating paradoxical forms that coexist intimately while promoting symbolic updates of classical signs and genres in a dialectical process.